nuclearpengy/nuclearpengy.github.io/gear.md

 <h4>Apple Watch Series 10 46mm Slate Titanium Case with Black Sport Band</h4>
 I almost never take it off.
 I make use of Siri a lot, especially to operate timers while I'm cooking.<br/>
 <h4>Apple iPhone 16 Pro Max 1TB Desert</h4>
-This is my secondary device and as such, I don't mind if the battery dies when I'm not at home so I have more, a lot more, third party applications installed on it: Slack, Google Hangouts, Gmail, Evernote, X (Twitter), Instagram, iA Writer, Kindle, Instapaper, Feedly, Google Maps, SnapScan, Google Calender, Google Meet, Google Chat, Prompt, Discord, Netflix, Showmax along with banking and insurance apps.<br/>
+This is my secondary device and as such, I don't mind if the battery dies when I'm not at home so I have more, a lot more, third party applications installed on it: Slack, Google Hangouts, Gmail, Evernote, X (Twitter), Instagram, Reddit, iA Writer, Kindle, Instapaper, Feedly, Google Maps, SnapScan, Google Calender, Google Meet, Google Chat, Prompt, Discord, Netflix along with banking and insurance apps.<br/>

 <h3>Headphones</h3>
-I currently alternative between Apple AirPods Pro and Bose QuietComfort35 II.
-The AirPods Pro feel like magic and the QC35s are pretty incredible too.
+I currently alternate between Apple AirPods Pro 2 and Bose QuietComfort35 II.
+The AirPods Pro 2 feel like magic and the QC35s are pretty incredible too.
 I used to be strongly against wireless headphones but after trying them, the thought of plugging in headphones feels a bit outdated.

 _I've previously owned Behringer HPX4000, Stanton DJ Pro 3000, Aerial7 Tanks, Apple AirPods and a couple pairs of Skullcandy wired earbuds._<br/>